What is Misokinesia?

 What Does Misokinesia Feel like?

 When individuals with misokinesia perceive a trigger, the experience is often described as “being attacked.”
-Indeed, individuals feel that the person making the btrigger is doing so intentionally.
-They report to experience a feeling of being trapped, panicky, and overwhelming.
-There is also considerable amount of anxiety about future triggers, and they are often hypervigilant in preparation for the next “misokinetic attack.”
-People often report a physiological response such as the body tensing up, and some other reflexive behaviors.
+Indeed, individuals feel that the person making the trigger is doing so intentionally.
+They report experiencing a feeling of being trapped, panicky, and overwhelmed.
+There is also a considerable amount of anxiety about future triggers, and they are often hypervigilant in preparation for the next “misokinetic attack.”
+People often report a physiological response such as the body tensing up and some other reflexive behaviors.

 What is the Most Common Response to Misokinesia Triggers?